 - 1. There are no written guidelines for the exclusion of ill children or staff from the institution. - 2.
+A medical certificate of health, an illness record and a medication record is not available for each child at the institution. - 3.
 There is no written health plan for children and staff.